 We have created significant connectors which can be used to integrate the entire operations at a glance.
 We have following set of categories which has ready to use connectors for popular eCommerce frameworks –

 Native eCommerce App and PWA Builder?

 You can get your eCommerce store portable and sync with a mobile app.
-You can either choose Native app builder or go with Progressive Web App paradigm.
+You can either choose a Native app builder or go with the Progressive Web App paradigm.

 Inventory and Retail Management Apps?

 If you are selling via an offline medium or physical store you need to use a Point of Sale (POS) and if you are selling on an enterprise level you should be preferring Product Information Manager (PIM).Don’t you worry, we have also created PIM connectors which syncs everywhere and a POS extension which manages your physical sales and customers base.